 Been dealing with a mechanic about 3 weeks.
 Ordered a part I needed a week ago told me it would be in within the next week.
 Asked him about when it would be put in this week.
 And now hes told me another week out, I decided to go somewhere else and now he wants to charge 20% of the price of...
 Read more »

-It's hard to say but unless he promised you in writing a date by which he would have your car fixed I think you are being unreasonable and you should either pay for the cost of returning the part which he only ordered for you or just let him finish the job and have him guarantee in writing that he...Read more »
+It's hard to say but unless he promised you in writing a date by which he would have your car fixed I think you are being unreasonable and you should either pay for the cost of returning the part which he only ordered for you or just let him finish the job and have him guarantee in writing...Read more »

 I recently bought a car and completed the sales contract.
 With numerous papers signed including bill of sale release of Interest, new plate request etc however about 10 days 11 days after I have been driving the vehicle and after touching bases briefly with the Financial firm I was contacted by the...
 Read more »